saadkhan123/RiskNarrative/README.md

 -	Collections & Recovery
 -	Tracing and Investigations

+# Report

+Test results should be handled by designated reporting tool

 # Criteria

 The tests are first written in a simple scenario form that describes the expected behavior of the system from the users perpective.